airbus-seclab/elfesteem/tests/binary_input/README.txt

     An example of file with a section size "past end of file" Copied from /usr/lib/libecpg.6.5.dylib from a recent MacOSX

+macho/libATCommandStudioDynamic.dylib
+    An example of file with weak binding
+    Copied from /usr/lib/libATCommandStudioDynamic.dylib from a recent MacOSX

+macho/libcoretls.dylib
+    An example of file with no binding, no weak binding, no lazy binding Copied from /usr/lib/libcoretls.dylib from a recent MacOSX

+macho/libSystem.B.dylib
+    An example of file BIND_OPCODE_SET_DYLIB_SPECIAL_IMM
+    Copied from /usr/lib/libSystem.B.dylib from a recent MacOSX

 macho/OSXII
     An example of old universal binary, ppc & i386, with LC_UNIXTHREAD The OSXII software has been discontinued, cf.